 Like GTmetrix and Pingdom Tools, this tool also gives grading but on different parameters.
 Other details include load time, Time to First Byte, a number of requests of the complete document and the page is fully loaded.

 The waterfall view is slightly less detailed than the GTmetrix version, as you cannot expand individual elements.

-However, WebPageTest.org covers that shortcoming with another cool graphical feature that we love.
-It shows you a graph of CPU utilization and Bandwidth In.
-It is useful to have this information, as it shows how each of these metrics varies with time.
+However, WebPageTest covers this shortcoming with another cool graphical feature that I love.
+It shows a time-based graph of CPU utilization and Bandwidth.

 The Content Breakdown page presents a pie chart of the composition of your page by various elements.

-YSlow is the web testing tool developed by the tech giant Yahoo!
+YSlow is the web testing tool to check website speed developed by the tech giant Yahoo!
 To use this tool, you have to install the browser extension that is available for all major web browsers.
 Visit their website and download the extension.

-YSlow has listed 23 factors in detail that can help you in customizing your WordPress website for performance.
 The YSlow report card looks like this.
-As usual, you have suggestions to improve your shortcomings.
+As usual, you have suggestions to improve website shortcomings.